brainiak/tutorials/README.md

 Detailed information is available here: https://brainiak.org/tutorials

 If you are an instructor interested in using these materials for a course, we would be happy to share our experiences from teaching these materials.
-You may contact any of the creators directly or via our [Gitter](https://gitter.im/brainiak/brainiak).
+You may contact any of the creators directly or via the [BrainIAK chat room on Gitter](https://gitter.im/brainiak/brainiak) or the [BrainIAK email list](mailto:brainiak@googlegroups.com).